datopia/pixyll/_posts/2018-11-03-hitchhiker-tree.md

 To calculate the amortized insertion cost informally, we can say that we have to flush an element $$\log_B N$$ times to the leaf.
 On each flush we move
-$$(B-B^\epsilon)/B^\epsilon \approx B^{1-\epsilon}$$ elements down to each children.
+$$(B-B^\epsilon)/B^\epsilon \approx B^{1-\epsilon}$$ elements down to each child.
 For a detailed explanation see Section
 2.2. of
 [Jannen et al.](https://www.usenix.org/system/files/conference/fast15/fast15-paper-jannen_william.pdf)